Lincosin/Inventaris/README.md

-Simple Inventory Sistem with Python wihtout using Database
+Simple Inventory Sistem with Python without using Database